What Is Burial Insurance? A Comprehensive Guide For 2023

 While people typically use the funds for funeral costs and other final expenses, your beneficiary can use the death benefit payout for any purpose.

-This could include paying medical bills, any financial obligations or outstanding debts you have, or even time off from work for you loved ones while they they grieve your loss.
+This could include paying medical bills, any financial obligations or outstanding debts you have, or even time off from work for your loved ones while they grieve your loss.

 Burial Insurance Policies Build Cash Value

 Yes, some burial insurance policies do build cash value over time.